SimpleDataLabsInc/prophecy-docs/docs/concepts/genaichatbot.md

 The series of data transformations culminates with nicely formatted web Documentation data saved in a Unity Catalog table to end the Web Ingest Pipeline.

-Configuring the Web Ingest Pipeline:
+TODO: Configuring the Web Ingest Pipeline:

 ### Second Pipeline: Web Vectorize